ratanparai/cinehub24/README.md

 with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

+### Download
+You can download the latest version of the plugin from [here](https://github.com/ratanparai/cinehub24/releases)

 ### Authors and Contributors
 cinehub24 and themoviedatabase scrabber is created by @ratanparai to use in the addon.

 ### Support or Contact
 If you are having trouble or find any bug feel free to report them via [issue](https://github.com/ratanparai/cinehub24/issues) page.

-You can follow me on twitter [@ratanparai](http://twitter.com/ratanparai)
+Follow me on twitter [@ratanparai](http://twitter.com/ratanparai)